 For instance, consider the effect of AGI on medical and dental expenses for taxpayers who itemize.
 Taxpayers who itemize can deduct only the amount of qualified medical and dental expenses that are higher than a certain percentage of their adjusted gross income.
-For tax year 2018, that percentage is 7.5% of AGI.
-Beginning in 2019, it will go up to 10% of AGI.
-This means that if your medical and dental expenses don’t exceed 7.5% of your AGI for 2018 (or 10% beginning in 2019), you likely won’t be able to deduct them at all.
+For tax year 2018, that percentage was 7.5% of AGI.
+Beginning in 2019, it went up to 10% of AGI.
+This means that if your medical and dental expenses don’t exceed 10% of your AGI you likely won’t be able to deduct them at all.

 AGI-related limits also apply to deductions for tuition and charitable contributions.
 You can generally deduct qualified charitable contributions you made only until the deduction amount reaches 50% of your AGI.
 So your AGI has a significant effect on which deductions and credits you can take as well as how much you can take.
 Your adjusted gross income is also important to note if you live in a state that collects state income taxes.
 Many states use the AGI from your federal return as the starting point for state income tax calculations.

 Your AGI is not the income figure on which the IRS will actually tax you.
 Your final income number – taxable income – comes from subtracting yet more deductions from your adjusted gross income.